julienetie/aventador/README.rst

 In the above example zIndexes defines the zIndex of layers that are to be viewed, dormant and layers transitioning from dormant.

-transitionDomain:
+.. list-table:: setDomain options
+   :widths: 15 10 30 50 50
+   :header-rows: 1

+   * - Method
+     - Type
+     - Description
+     - Omitted method
+     - Ommited value
+   * - setDomain
+     - string
+     - Sets the default domain
+     - Not Allowed
+     - Not Allowed
+   * - zIndexes
+     - Object
+     - Sets the zIndexes of transition states
+     - z-index styles are not affected
+     - Not allowed

+toDomain:
 ============

 .. code:: javascript

    Aventador
-   .transitionDomain('current')
-   .to('page-2').style({opacity: 1, width: '80%', zIndex: 50})
+   .toDomain('page-2').style({opacity: 1, width: '80%', zIndex: 50})
    .onTransitionEnd(()=> // do something);

-transitionDomain will allow you transition from one page to another.
+toDomain will allow you transition from one page to another.
 The stylesheet is responsible for absent transforms.
 TransitionEnd triggers a callback once the "transitioning to" page has finished transitioning.

 The purpose of Aventador's Domain Transitons is to create a seamless transition between two major layers.

+.. list-table:: toDomain options
+   :widths: 15 10 30 50 50
+   :header-rows: 1

+   * - Method
+     - Type
+     - Description
+     - Omitted method
+     - Ommited value
+   * - domainTo
+     - string
+     - Sets the next domain
+     - NA
+     - Not Allowed
+   * - style
+     - Object
+     - Sets specific transitioning styles
+     - Changes z-index without CSS
+     - Not allowed

 currentDomain:
 ==============